chengyawlow/chengyawlow.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Cheng Yaw Low (Cheng), a research associate with the [Data Science Group, Institute for Basic Science, Republic of Korea](https://ds.ibs.re.kr/).
-My research primarily focuses on computer vision and biometrics, specializing in biometric recognition, biometric template protection, and synthetic biometric data generation.
-More recently, I have begun a new and exciting project in the field of forest biometrics, exploring innovative ways to apply my expertise in data science to environmental studies.
+My research interest primarily focuses on computer vision and biometrics, with specializations in biometric recognition, large-scale synthetic biometric data generation, and biometric template protection.
+Recently, my team has initiated several new projects, including forest biometrics using remote sensing and multimodal harmful memes detection.

 # News
 <!-- <span style="font-size: smaller;">(in the recent six months)</span> -->